ddhartma/Sparkify-Project/README.md

     - ***num_add_playlist***: Number of songs added to the playlist
     - ***num_add_friends***: Number of friends added

-- After this extraction step features had to be transformed to scaled Spark Vectors and the new dataframe was split into training and validation sets.
-Those actions were implemeted in the function **prepare_model_dataframe** and included the following steps:
+- After the feature extraction procedure features had to be transformed to scaled Spark Vectors and the new dataframe was split into training and validation sets.
+Those actions were implemeted in the notebook function **prepare_model_dataframe** and included the following steps:
     - Convert numeric columns to Spark's vector type via **VectorAssembler**
     - Scale vectorized data via Spark's **MinMaxScaler**
     - Split dataframe into training and validation sets via **randomSplit**